arunshekher/e107vagrantbox/README.md

     MySQL Database: e107

-### Additional Provisioning and Initializations
+### Additional Provisioning and Initialization
-* Creates a virtual host and points to the virtual host ServerName e107dev.box (require modifying host machine's hosts file for it to work)
+* Creates a virtual host and points to ServerName e107dev.box (modify host machine's hosts file to map ServerName to vagrant box's ip: 10.0.0.7 )
 * Clones the current state of e107 Github Repository to to virtual host's document root.
-* Creates mysql user and database for e107 installation

 # Dependencies
 e107 VagrantBox requires recent versions of Vagrant and VirtualBox installed.
 Find the latest versions for your operating system at these links.